Old Towne Orange

 One-square-mile time capsule where Chapman students, antique hunters, and preservation-minded owners share a traffic circle

 Old Towne doesn't do quiet.
 Unlike the preservation pockets tucked away in Santa Ana, Old Towne is an ecosystem.
-At its heart is "The Circle" — a 1937 traffic roundabout and central plaza that dictates the rhythm of the entire city.
+At its heart is "The Circle" — a plaza and traffic roundabout dating to 1886, crowned by an illuminated Westinghouse fountain installed in 1937 (replacing the 1887 original) that dictates the rhythm of the entire city.
 Streets radiate outward like spokes, lined with more than 1,300 vintage structures.
-What you buy here is immersion: a home in the largest National Register historic district in California, plus a lifestyle where you walk to morning coffee, sidestep film crews shooting period pieces, and share your sidewalks with a private university.
-It is a neighborhood that demands participation.
+What sits here is immersion: a home in the largest National Register historic district in California, plus a lifestyle where morning coffee is a walk, film crews shooting period pieces come with the territory, and sidewalks are shared with a private university.

 The Big Picture

 The area is heavily mixed-use.
 Residential blocks are leafy and quiet, but they sit steps from a commercial core that holds the title of "Antique Capital of Southern California."
-Add Chapman University's ivy-covered campus a few blocks north of the Plaza, and you get a historic district that refuses to feel like a museum.
+Add Chapman University's ivy-covered campus a few blocks north of the Plaza, and the district reads as living history rather than a museum.

 Lifestyle & Pace